George

 of that debt of gratitude, which I owe to my beloved

-country for the many honors it has conferred upon
+country for the many honors it has conferred upon me;

-thence enjoyed of manifesting my inviolable attachment,
+enjoyed of manifesting my inviolable attachment, by

-by services faithful and persevering, though in usefulness
+services faithful and persevering, though in usefulness

 unequal to my zeal.
 If benefits have resulted to our